 Our training is designed and developed at the corporate and local level in order to further our goals of enterprise alignment and local integration.
 We prefer a leader-led approach to training whenever possible to foster engagement, relationship building, connection, and shared learning experiences.
-Depending on the course, our training and development opportunities are offered through a variety of platforms and frequencies, such as on an on-demand, semi-annual, annual, or biannual basis.
+Depending on the course, our training and development opportunities are offered through a variety of platforms and frequencies, such as in person vs. online and on-demand, semi-annual, annual, or biannual basis.